-- Give us any information that is missing from your return, - Ask us for information about processing your return, and

-• Respond to certain IRS notices that you have shared with your designee about math errors and in preparing your return.
-We will not send notices to your designee.
+- Give us any information that is missing from your return, - Ask us for information about processing your return, and - Respond to certain IRS notices that you have shared with your designee about math errors and in preparing your return.
+We won't send notices to your designee.

-You are not authorizing your designee to:
+You aren't authorizing your designee to:

 - Receive any refund check,

-- · Bind you to anything (including additional tax liability), or
+- Bind you to anything (including additional tax liability), or

 - Otherwise represent you before the IRS.

 The authorization will automatically expire 1 year after the due date for filing your Form 940 (regardless of extensions).
-If you or your designee want to end the authorization before it expires, write to the IRS office for your location using the Without a payment address under Where Do You File?
+If you or your designee want to end the authorization before it expires, write to the IRS office for your location using the Without a payment address under Where Do You File.

 If you want to expand your designee's authorization or if you want us to send your designee copies of your notices, see Pub.
-947, Practice Before the IRS and Power of Attorney.
+947.

-Part 7: Sign Here
+Part 7: Sign Here (Approved Roles)